 Biennial STIP Cycle: If additional funding is identified years before the actual allocation, the project sponsor may request the funding through the biennial STIP adoption process.
-This process is outlined in MTC's RTIP Policies and Application Procedures, and is the preferred method of requesting additional/supplemental funds.
+This process is outlined in MTC's RTIP Policies and Application Procedures and is the preferred method of requesting additional/supplemental funds.

 STIP Amendment: If additional funding is identified prior to the allocation of funds, but is required prior to the next biennial STIP adoption, a STIP amendment adding the funds to the project may be requested as outlined in the STIP Amendment procedures above.

 However, in most cases the additional funds could be added at the time of allocation, thus foregoing the STIP amendment process.

 Additional Funds at Time of Allocation: Often the simplest way to add supplemental funds is at the time of allocation.
-The process is the same as the procedures outlined above for a time extension, except that instead of a "Request for Time Extension" form, a "Request for STIP Funding Allocation" form is used (Exhibit 23-O, located on the internet at: https://dot.ca.gov/programs/local-assistance/forms/local-assistance-program-guidelines-forms).
+The process is the same as the procedures outlined above for a time extension (Exhibit 25-A, located on the internet at: https://dot.ca.gov/programs/local-assistance/forms/local-assistance-program-guidelines-forms).
 In all supplemental funding requests, the additional funding must be approved by the CTC.